-How to Book
+How to Book Hold it Flats

-Hold It Flats is registered with YouCamp which is a relatively new (to me anyway) service which offers residents the opportunity to set up small private campgrounds within private properties.
+This service offers residents the opportunity to set up small private campgrounds within private properties.

 With an emphasis on simplicity and back to basics camping, it has since grown to a substantial number of listings.
-You can stay in anything from a gypsy wagon in Far North QLD to a cute farmstay on South Australia’s Fleurieau Peninsula, and everything in between.
+You can stay in anything from a gypsy wagon in Far North QLD to a cute farmstay on South Australia’s Fleurieau Peninsula.
+And everything in between.

-I really wish this existed when we travelled around Australia!
+I really wish YouCamp existed when we travelled around Australia!
 The prices are great too!
 Owners can list their properties for free and are covered by public liability insurance with the part of the camping fees that are kept by YouCamp.